sangambartaula/jwks_server/README.md

 - Update POST:/auth to read a key from the DB (expired or valid based on query param), sign a JWT, and return it.
 - Implement GET:/.well-known/jwks.json to return all valid (non-expired) public keys as a JWKS response.
 - Write pytest tests to confirm DB exists, JWT signing works (valid and expired), and JWKS returns correct keys.

+I made use of Co-Pilot (Claude Haiku 4.5) for this assignment.
+It was able to access my repo since its in GitHub and so it had the full context of all my previous files.
+I did not have to upload them.
+It was able to respond with code very fast and I was able to test it and fix any errors it made, which suprisingly was very little.
+I double checked the work myself and also used other AI to cross check its work.